fablabbcn/smartcitizen-docs/docs/guides/deployments/_mobile-sensors.md

         ![](assets/almabike_save.png)

 Due to privacy concerns, all geolocated data for the Almabike project will remain private unless the user choses to release it.
-When you set up your user profile, please, contact "support@smartcitizen.me" to request your if your user can be upgraded from `citizen` to `researcher`.
+When you set up your user profile, please, contact [{{ extra.urls.support.name }}]({{ extra.urls.support.link }}) to inquire about whether your user can be upgraded from `citizen` to `researcher`.

 This will allow to visit any of your devices and select the option "Make private" under the "Open Data" settings: